forestgrape/coronavirus/2_biological/viruses.md

 > Possibly 'taxis' is a good name for situation specific behavior at the 'micro'/'small-scale' level of life-forms.
 Generalizing the existing use of taxis of the directional movement behavior of cellular life-forms.

 ##### Cell Specific Behavior
-> *Cell behavior* is used on this page to describe how a virus behaves upon match of a virion to a specific cell type i.e. the behavior in specific cells.
+> *Cell specific behavior* is used on this page to describe how a virus behaves upon match of a virion to a specific cell type i.e. the behavior in specific cells.

 * Virion Phase:
     Questions relevant for the behavior of viruses in the virion state: